Importance and evolution of the service economy in tourism, technology, education and health

 Importance of the service economy

-The service economy It has taken on a vital role in today's economies, frequently surpassing the primary and secondary sectors in dynamism and economic weight.
+The service economy it has taken a vital role in today's economies, frequently surpassing the primary and secondary sector in dynamism and economic weight.
 This sector focuses on activities that satisfy needs through intangible services.

-It addresses key areas such as tourism, technology, education and health, which are pillars for economic growth and innovation, contributing to sustainable development and the generation of skilled jobs.
+It addresses key areas such as tourism, technology, education and health, which are pillars for economic growth and innovation, contributing to sustainable development and the generation of qualified jobs.

 Definition and characteristics of the tertiary sector

-The tertiary or service sector includes activities aimed at providing intangible goods that do not produce physical merchandise but rather experience or direct support to consumers and businesses.
+The tertiary or service sector includes activities aimed at providing intangible goods that do not produce physical goods but rather experience or direct support to consumers and companies.

-Its characteristics include intangibility, heterogeneity in service delivery, and a strong reliance on quality and personalization to meet specific needs.
+Its characteristics include intangibility, heterogeneity in delivery, and a strong dependence on quality and customization to meet specific needs.

-Prominent examples include tourism, which promotes mobility and leisure, and technology, which drives digitalization and access to new communication tools.
+Prominent examples are tourism, which promotes mobility and leisure, and technology, which promotes digitalization and access to new communication tools.

 Role in economic development and innovation